| | | |

 Instructions

-• Add the flour and cook stirring constantly until bubbly and the vegetables are coated.
+• Cook until the onions are translucent and the carrots are tender, which usually takes about 5 minutes.
+Add the flour and cook stirring constantly until bubbly and the vegetables are coated.

 • Add the chicken stock, mustard powder, and cayenne.
 Stir to thoroughly combine making sure to get out any lumps.
-Add the ale/beer and stir.
+Add the beer and stir.

 • Secure the lid and make sure the knob is in the “Sealing” position.
 Press the “Manual” or "Pressure Cook" button and adjust the time to 5 minutes using the + and – buttons.

-• When it beeps do not turn off your Instant Pot.
+• Once the cooking time is up, do not turn off your Instant Pot.
 VERY carefully turn the knob to release the steam.
 Have a dish towel handy to toss on top of the knob if the soup starts spewing out the top!!
-Turn the knob to stop the release, wait a few seconds, then carefully turn the knob again to release the remaining pressure.
-If you hear a gurgling noise, turn off the pressure!!

 • Once the cheese is melted, use an immersion blender to puree the soup until smooth.
-Add the milk, stir to combine and adjust the seasonings if necessary.
+Stir in the milk and adjust the seasonings if necessary.

-• Turn off the pressure cooker and ladle the soup into bowls and garnish with croutons, bacon bits, and diced green onions or chives.
+• Turn off the pressure cooker and ladle the soup into bowls.
+Garnish with croutons, bacon bits, and diced green onions or snipped chives.

 Notes